Walk with Wheel Week - support

 Support for settings and parents/carers of SEND children

-At My Journey Hampshire we acknowledge that events such as Walk with Wheels Week may need to be adapted to suit the individual requirements of some children and families.
-For example, there may be SEND children who need to travel to their setting by car.
+At My Journey Hampshire, we understand that events such as Walk with Wheels Week may need to be adapted to suit the individual requirements of some children and families.
+For example, some SEND children who need to travel to their setting by car.

-Here, we have provided supporting information with ideas how all settings and families can fully participate and have fun during Walk with Wheels Week.
+Below, we've provided some ideas to help all settings and families participate and have fun during Walk with Wheels Week.

-• Members of staff at the setting may be able to take a group of children out for a walk and wheel around the grounds of the setting or out locally, giving children the opportunity to enjoy the Explorer Challenge then instead.
+- Setting-led activities.
+Staff at the early years setting may be able to take a group of children for a walk and wheel around the grounds or local area, giving them a chance to create a themed photo.

 Setting’s competition

-• Settings have the flexibility to choose or create an activity, event or promotional initiative that will be enjoyed by all staff and children.
-The activity can be related to walking, wheeling, scooting, cycling, travelling by bus or train and road safety.
+Settings have the flexibility to choose or create an activity, event or promotional initiative that can be enjoyed by all staff and children.
+Activities may relate to walking, wheeling, scooting, cycling, travelling by bus or train and road safety.

 Resources